muldis/Muldis_Object_Notation/spec/MUON_Semantics_Supplemental.md

 A **Duo** value is a general purpose 2-element ordered heterogeneous collection whose elements in order are *this* and *that*, each of which may be any other value.
-A **Duo** value is also characterized by a **Pair**.

-The intended use of the **Duo** possrep is the many situations where MUON secondary possrep artifacts are built in terms of ordered pairs and we want to clearly distinguish this from regular user data or source code that is logically a generic pair, the latter being what **Pair** is for.
+The main intended use of the **Duo** possrep is the many situations where MUON secondary possrep artifacts are built in terms of ordered pairs.
+It is also for regular user data or source code that is logically a generic pair.

 As a special exception, for any generic context where an **Any** value is permitted, certain otherwise-valid **Duo** values may be either forbidden